 With antisemitism once again in the news, The Many Lives of Anne Frank takes a fresh and timely look at the debates around Anne’s life and work, including the controversial adaptations of the diary, Anne’s evolution as a fictional character, and the ways her story and image have been politically exploited.
 Franklin reveals how Anne has been understood and misunderstood, both as a person and as an idea, and opens up new avenues for interpreting her life and writing in today’s hyperpolarized world.

 Ruth Franklin will be in conversation with author Jonathan Rosen.
-Book sales and signing will follow the program.
+Book sales and signing and a reception will follow the program.
 Get a discount on the price of your ticket if you pre-order the book.

 Thank you to Ancestry, the Center for Jewish History’s Family History sponsor for International Holocaust Remembrance Day programming.